Stephen Hanlon: Career

-Hanlon and his law office took on the Rosewood massacre case hoping to get reparations for survivors and their families for a crime that had taken place in January 1923 in rural Levy County, Florida.
+Hanlon and Holland & Knight took on the Rosewood massacre case hoping to get reparations for survivors and their families for a crime that had taken place in January 1923 in rural Levy County, Florida.
 Hanlon brought on lawyer Martha Barnett, who he credits for successfully changing the minds of the Florida state legislature.
 In April 1994, Holland & Knight won a 2.1 million dollar settlement for survivors and descendants.

 Hanlon worked as the pro-bono attorney for the Havasupai Indians, who live at the bottom of the Grand Canyon.
 The tribe had discovered that blood samples that had been given under the pretence of studying the tribe's high rate of diabetes but had actually been used to test for mental illness, and to disprove the tribe’s geographical origin story that their ancestors were born in the Grand Canyon, not India.
 Hanlon won a $700,000 settlement for the Havasupai, as well as the ceremonial return of the blood samples.

 In 2012, Hanlon retired as a partner from Holland & Knight and in 2014 joined the faculty at St. Louis University as a professor of practice where he taught a class "dubbed 'Hanlon & Associates' which he operated like a small law firm."

 One is the supply side – give us more lawyers.
 Adequate funding for the public defenders is essential,” Hanlon says.
 “On the demand side, misdemeanor cases are clogging up the system and causing horrific collateral consequences – inability to get a job, education, housing, military.
 We need to get out of the criminalization of poverty, of homelessness, of mental illness, of drug addiction.
-These people do not need to be placed in cages or fined and feed to eternal poverty; they need social workers.
+These people do not need to be placed in cages or fined and feed into eternal poverty; they need social workers.
 The only reason they need lawyers is because we attach jail to it.
 Cages are not the answer.